AMENA AFRICA

 Egypt

-Egypt leads the market in construction projects across Africa, with over 300 active projects valued at USD 338 billion.
+Egypt leads the market in construction projects across Africa, with over 300 active projects valued at US$338 billion.
 The country is recognized for hosting high-value infrastructure developments, cementing its position as a leader in the region.

 South Africa

-South Africa ranks second in Africa for active construction projects, with investments worth around USD 207 billion.
+South Africa ranks second in Africa for active construction projects, with investments worth around US$207 billion.
 The country’s focus on large-scale infrastructure projects demonstrates its commitment to economic development and modernization.

 Nigeria